awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

   The information on the **Plan** tab is analogous to running the EXPLAIN command in the database\.
 The EXPLAIN command examines your query text, and returns the query plan\.
 You use this information to evaluate queries, and revise them for efficiency and performance if necessary\.
 The EXPLAIN command doesn't actually run the query\.

-  The following example shows a query that returns the top five sellers in San Diego, based on the number of tickets sold in 2008, and the query plan for that query\.
+  The following example shows a query that returns the top five sellers in San Diego\.
+The result is based on the number of tickets sold in 2008 and the query plan for that query\.

   ```
   explain